 Fast Facts for Credit Students

-Applying creates/activates your student record in the college database.
-It allows you to enroll in classes and receive a grade (credit) for your classes.
-Students who do not wish to receive a grade or college credit may choose a noncredit option later, but still must apply and enroll.
+Applying creates and activates your student record.
+It allows you to register for classes and receive a grade (credit).
+Students who do not wish to receive credit may choose a noncredit option later, but still must apply and enroll.